MohamedAliMerali/QR-code-Generator-and-checker/README.md

 # QR-code-Generator-and-checker
-A Script that generate QR Code, send it to it's owners and can check when they are available
+A Script that generate QR Code, send it to it's owners and can check when they are available...